 As you can see, almost 70% of the audience was already using stories.
 But in the right way?

 Well, what is the right or correct way to use storytelling in your learning initiatives?
-Some of the answers from the audience were role playing, debriefing, After Action Reviews, Customer Service training and Human Resources training.
+Some of the answers from the audience were role-playing, debriefing, After Action Reviews, Customer Service Webinars, and Human Resources training.

 The next poll asked, “If you were interested in drawing out stories from a group, how would you trigger them?”

 The replies varied from starting with a personal story, asking questions, getting personal, and comparing experiences.